Notification of Incidents

 RPAYC Incident Management Plans & Sailors Safety and Regulations Forum Information

 The Club has in place an Incident Management Plan.
 The key objective of this Incident Management Plan (IMP) is to ensure that if an incident related risk is realised there is a systematic approach to dealing with the incident to minimise adverse impact on all involved in the incident and the RPAYC.

-- Click here to download Yachting Incident Management Plan (May 2017)
+- Click here to download Yachting Incident Management Plan (under annual review)

-- Click here to download Centreboard Incident Management Plan & Operations Plan (August 2016)
+- Click here to download Centreboard Incident Management Plan & Operations Plan (under annual review)